karimtarek0000/karma-e-commerce/README.md

 - **All caegories/:idCategory (SSR)**
   1. User can click on specific category and it will show all products related to this category
   2. User can click on `sub-category` to show all products related with it either click on `brand` in `sub-category`
+  3. All products paginated, when user click on specific page these products will `caching`

 ##